 The bid process

 Four cities were in the running to host the 2011 Eurovision Song Contest; Berlin, Düsseldorf, Hamburg and Hannover.
-Over the summer months, each city made an extraordinary effort to offer host broadcaster NDR and the European Broadcasting Union the best possible conditions to organise an unforgettable event in May 2011.
-Just as in the contest itself, only one could win.
+Over the past months, each city has made an extraordinary effort to offer host broadcaster NDR and the European Broadcasting Union the best possible conditions to organise an unforgettable event in May 2011.
+Just as in the contest itself, only one can win.
 After detailed analysis and evaluation visits to all four cities, a series of practical challenges had to be overcome.
 Once all challenges were solved, the official announcement could be made immediately.

 "Berlin, Hamburg and Hannover had very imaginative and elaborate applications.
 All cities were working hard and dedicatedly to host the Eurovision Song Contest.
 For this commitment, sincere thanks are given to Berlin, Hamburg and Hannover by the NDR team," Schreiber concluded.

 NDR's Director General Lutz Marmor said: "Düsseldorf twelve points - North Rhine-Westphalia's capital city provides the best conditions for the Eurovision Song Contest.
 I congratulate Düsseldorf cordially - and just as cordially I thank the other three cities for going into the race enthusiastically with attractive concepts".